YamanDevelopment/Schedulix/README.md

 ## Contributing

 If you want to help out with our code, contributions are welcomed!
 Feel free to fork the repository and make a pull request with your changes so we can review them :thumbsup:.
 If you have any questions, feel free to contact us.

+## To-Do

+- [ ] Add user input
+- [ ] Add more preferences
+- [ ] Create a scraper to get course data from the university's website
+- [ ] Link the backend to the frontend

 ## License